 "Are we able to track the Centaur's tribe?
 Where they came from?"

 "Is my team capable of neutralising the village?
 Overpowering any local resistance?"

 Gwen ran the keywords through the filter of her long-term memory, spinning her lobes to overdrive.

 Africa?
 Middle-East?
 Gaza?
 Israel!

-“Very well.”
+"Very well."
 Gwen took a deep breath.
-“I choose to negotiate with the Centaurs in the mine and stall for time.
-In the meanwhile, if permissible, I will seek to capture double or triple the number of Centaurs' tribesmen, favouring relatives of the captors.
-I will then have them brought to the mine for a prisoner exchange.”
+"I choose to negotiate with the Centaurs in the mine and stall for time.
+Meanwhile, if permissible, I will seek to capture double or triple the number of Centaurs' tribesmen, favouring relatives of the captors.
+I will then have them brought to the mine for a prisoner exchange."

 "If they are unwilling?"

 "To show that I am operating in good faith, I will release the wife or children of ONE of the assailants, especially someone who could challenge the authority of the captor's leadership, such as a notable warrior or second-in-command.
 That way, there will be a feeling of dissent between the Centaurs as those without a feeling of safety will feel maligned and isolated by those whose families are safe.
 Furthermore, with their family by their side, those who had experienced mercy would think twice about engaging in mutually assured destruction."

 Liwen tapped her nails against her scribe-slate.
 "Then?"